Research themes and projects

 - Rajasilta, M., Hänninen, J., & Vuorinen, I. (2014).
 Decreasing salinity improves the feeding conditions of the Baltic herring (Clupea harengus membras) during spring in the Bothnian Sea, northern Baltic.
 ICES Journal of Marine Science, 71(5), 1148-1152.

-This research is conducted in collaboration with the Department of Life Technologies, particularly in the fields of Food Chemistry and Food Development, under the guidance of Adj.
+This research is conducted in collaboration with the Department of Life Technologies, particularly in the fields of Food Chemistry and Food Development, in collaboration with Adj.
 Prof. Jukka-Pekka Suomela.

 Contact persons: Marjut Rajasilta, Katja Mäkinen